 - Providing advice on exercise programmes and special equipment.

 - Providing advice with regard to lifestyle and ergonomics.
-This could include DSE assessments if appropriate.
+This could include DSE assessments or workplace assessments if appropriate.

 What does it cost?

 We charge £40 for an initial assessment which will normally last for 45 – 60 minutes and then £30 for follow up appointments which will last up to 30 minutes.
 We have a discounted rate for Seniors of £30 for the initial assessment and £25 for any follow up appointments.
 We charge children of 16 years of age and under a flat rate of £25.

 Our Physiotherapists are specialists in dealing with Musculoskeletal disorders.
 These are any problems which involve bones, muscles, joints, nerves and soft tissues such as tendons and ligaments.

 All physiotherapists at Midlothian Physiotherapy LLP are registered with the Health and Care Professions Council (HCPC) and Chartered Society of Physiotherapy (CSP).
 We deal with many different conditions such as;

 - Back Pain

 - Sports Injuries

 - Tendon ruptures